Porges/ways-to-play/src/games/sixteen-soldiers/index.md

 Initial setup of the Sichuan/Tibetan board.
 {% imageEnd %}

-This version, called “Water Drowns the Monk” (<span lang="zh">水淹和尚</span>,
-Mandarin: <span lang="cmn-Latn-pinyin">Shuǐ yān héshàng</span>) was reported to be played by shepherds in Sichuan and Tibet (which share a border).
+This version, called “Water Drowns the Monk” (<span lang="zh" class="aka">水淹和尚</span>, Mandarin: <span lang="cmn-Latn-pinyin" class="aka">Shuǐ yān héshàng</span>) was reported to be played by shepherds in Sichuan and Tibet (which share a border).
 The “water” player has 15 pieces and the “monk” player has one.
 Entering the monk between two water pieces to remove them was termed “carrying water”.
 The goal of the water player was to drive the monk into the “monastery” extension and pin them there.[@DieFandse p.
 168]

 ## See also